IRS Forms

 What exactly goes on Schedule A?

-Every parcel of real property includible in the gross estate, with enough detail to identify it, the ownership form and percentage, and the fair market value as of the date of death or the alternate valuation date if elected.
-Include support, usually a signed appraisal, and cross references to related schedules.
+Every parcel of real property the decedent owned outright or had contracted to purchase, with enough detail to identify it, the ownership form and percentage, and the fair market value as of the date of death or the alternate valuation date if elected.
+Jointly held real estate goes on Schedule E, sole‑proprietorship real estate on Schedule F, and real estate included under sections 2035, 2036, 2037, 2038, or 2041 on Schedules G or H. Include support, usually a signed appraisal, and cross references to related schedules.

 Do I reduce the property value on Schedule A for the mortgage?